voltrue2/in-app-purchase/README.md

 		ignoreCanceled: true, // Apple ONLY (for now...): purchaseData will NOT contain cancceled items
 		ignoreExpired: true // purchaseData will NOT contain exipired subscription items };
-	var purchaseData = iap.getPurchaseData(validatedData, options);
+    // validatedData contains sandbox: true/false for Apple and Amazon var purchaseData = iap.getPurchaseData(validatedData, options);
 }